Sheep, trees and pioneering springs are turning a Yorkshire bed-maker into a world leader – and now they have won the company a prestigious award.

 Five years ago the company developed a low-height pocket spring that can be layered within mattresses, and will be appearing in car seats from 2015 thanks to a tie-up with automotive upholstery giant Johnson Controls.

 “We believe this manufacturing advance will appeal to increasingly environmentally-aware consumers, allowing foam cushioning to be replaced with springs,” said Simon.

 “Our spring allows Johnson Controls to make a thinner, more comfortable car seat back, which is also lighter in weight.”

-In a further innovation, Harrison Spinks has expanded into natural fibres for its mattresses, and is even growing the timber for its bed frames in a forest near York.
+In a further innovation, Yorkshire Bed-Maker has expanded into natural fibres for its mattresses, and is even growing the timber for its bed frames in a forest near York.

 Department store chain John Lewis prompted the firm to begin making its own mattress fillings.